kasperstad/twitchbot/README.md

 # twitchbot

+*This repository is now deprecated, as i'm not maintaining it anymore, use it if you like*

 An Public API for Twitch Bots written and running on Cloudflare Workers

 This worker is currently only supported for two bots: